alicefmangara/IACH_PROJECT/README.md

 # IACH_PROJECT
 # Music Generation with RNN
-This project uses a machine learning model to generate new music sequences based on existing ones.
+This project uses a RNN model to generate new music sequences based on existing ones.
 It allows users to co-create music by adding or modifying generated bars.

 * 1. Save this folder (we suggest to open it on Google Colab).
 Otherwise: